crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 Depending on your involvement requirements, place your company within the appropriate section.

-This section of the list will follow a slightly different set of formatting in order to make the requirements more prominant:
+This section of the list will follow a slightly different set of formatting in order to make the requirements more prominent:

 ```
 #### **Company Name** (swag earned at this level)